 So, you’ve got a great concept for a new product design in the bag.
-With your initial research complete and a great team assembled, it’s time to get started on the new product development process and launch yourself into outlining an effective product development strategy.
+With your initial research complete and a great team assembled, it’s time to get started on the new product development process.
+This will launch you into outlining an effective product development strategy.
 With budgets to stick to, milestones to hit and deadlines barrelling towards you, staying organised is as crucial as the product itself.

-Large companies dedicate entire departments to each component of the new product development process – engineering, project management, administration, finance, logistics, manufacturing, communication and marketing just to name a few.
+Large companies dedicate entire departments to each component of the new product development process .Engineering, project management, administration, finance, logistics, manufacturing, communication and marketing are just a few.
 If your team is a smaller affair, with more limited resources, then each team member might find they need to wear multiple hats at once.

 Whether you’re managing a few in-house staff and external collaborators, or a large, widely-dispersed team, there are some key strategies you should be implementing when drawing up your product development plan.

 We’ll elaborate on each of these points in detail further on:

 - Emphasise inclusivity.
 Ensure everyone has the chance to provide their input and create a unified vision of the project

 - Create clearly defined roles for each member of your team